Generating C++ code from SysML v2 textual models#

 The following listing shows an example for a small traffic light control system model.
 It consists of three parts with some attributes and actions.
 The TrafficManagementCenter part represents a central control system that can control TrafficLightController parts connected via ports.

-In this simple model the TrafficManagementCenter just enables a traffic light controllers to operate by sending a start event.
+In this simple model the TrafficManagementCenter just enables traffic light controllers to operate by sending a start event.
 The TrafficLightController then changes state from OutOfService to Operational and performs expected traffic light operations.
-In a real system this simulation is for sure much more complex.
+In a real system, this simulation would certainly be much more complex.
 But the example is rich enough to show the available possibilities.
 The TrafficLightSystem part weaves together the TrafficManagementCenter and the TrafficLightController parts.

 private import ScalarValues::*;